grafana/explore-logs/docs/sources/patterns/_index.md

 ### Browse log volumes by type

-Explore Logs proactively visualizes your log volume data, broken down in various ways.

-At a glance you can immediately spot high or low volume spikes of specific labels, detected fields, and more.
+Explore Logs proactively visualizes your log volume data per detected pattern, broken down in various ways.
+At a glance you can immediately spot spikes.

 For example, if your HTTP service is suffering from a DDoS attack, the relevant graphs will clearly show the spikes.
 From here you can drill down to discover enough details about the attack to counter it.